 Also, our Flux data scripting and query language has a SQL library that lets you enrich your time series telemetry with metadata from relational databases, including SQL Server.
 This metadata can include IoT asset information — for example, the year, make, and model of a piece of IoT equipment.
 The specific Flux function you use to do this is called sql.from().

-The analyze piece of the equation is handled by InfluxDB itself.
+Analysis of time series data is handled by InfluxDB itself.
 As mentioned, InfluxDB Cloud runs on Azure infrastructure running in the West EU region in Amsterdam, and by early September, East US in Virginia.

 Additionally, when you analyze your data using Flux from within the InfluxDB UI, you do so in an embedded Monaco editor that delivers an experience that is similar to Microsoft Visual Studio Code with capabilities like autocompletion, syntax validation and highlighting, variable references and renaming, and more.
 There’s also a Flux plugin for VS Code, for developers building applications on top of InfluxDB.
 If you have features you’d like us to add, file an issue on the Flux LSP repo.